Skip to content

 pool_min_size, pool_max_sizeconnection pool sizing

-statement_timeout_ms, application_namequery/runtime behavior
+statement_timeout_ms, acquire_timeout_ms, application_namequery/runtime behavior

 spool_dir, spool_warn_entries, spool_warn_bytes, disk_free_warn_bytesrecovery spool and warning thresholds